KamilMilewski/km-forum/README.md

 ## What is KMForum?

-KMForum is a discussion board application written in ROR.
+KMForum is a discussion board application written in [Ruby on Rails](http://rubyonrails.org/) and [Bootstrap](http://getbootstrap.com/).

 ## What is purpose of KMForum?